IISERM/qcqi-workshop/schedule.md

 # Session 3 - Morning, 19th February

+**Speakers: Aabhas**

 ## A Tale of Two Labs

-1. **Talk 1** - Beyond kets, bras and Hamiltonians, and towards quantum information
+**Talk 1** - Beyond kets, bras and Hamiltonians, and towards quantum information

 1. Introduction to quantum states, channels, and measurements
 2. Quantum state discrimination, and Holevo's theorem

-2. **Talk 2** - Entanglement, correlations and resources
+**Talk 2** - Entanglement, correlations and resources

 1. What is entanglement?
 2. Quantum teleportation, resource nature of entanglement

 # Session 4 - Afternoon, 19th February

+**Speakers: All**

 - Project and Thesis Works of speakers
 - Future of QCQI